IHE/ITI.Topologies/topologies.md

 ![Document Access: Intra-Community With Central Services in Multiple Community Directory](images/access-intra-central-orgAff.svg)

+**Figure 5.1.7-1: Intra-Community With Central Services in Multiple Community Directory**

 And the search:

 ![Document Access: Intra-Community With Central Services in Multiple Community Directory: Doing the search](images/access-intra-central-orgAff-seq.svg)

+**Figure 5.1.7-2: Intra-Community With Central Services in Multiple Community Directory: Doing the search**

 ### 5.1.8 Document Access: Putting it all together